-Once the schematic capture process has been completed, the next step is to push the design into the PCB domain ready for layout.
-At this point, it is important to briefly take stock of where things are at and to check over the design to make sure that things will proceed smoothly in the PCB space.
+Once the Schematic Capture process has completed, the next step is to push the design into the PCB domain ready for layout.
+At this point, it is important to briefly take stock of where things are at, and to check over the design to make sure that things will proceed smoothly in the PCB space.

-This page provides a listing of some of the key checks that should ideally be performed prior to moving onto PCB layout.
+This page provides a listing of some of the key checks that should ideally be performed, prior to moving into PCB layout.

-The Design Compiler will perform an Electrical Rules Check each time the design is compiled, however, it is reliant on you setting the appropriate warning/error levels within the Project Options dialog.
-Review these settings on the Error Reporting tab and Connection Matrix tab of the dialog to ensure that they make sense.
-Consider also enabling the Report Suppressed Violations in Messages Panel option to make sure that any NoERC directives that have been placed on the design are still valid.
+The Design Compiler will perform an Electrical Rules Check each time the design is compiled, however it is reliant on you setting the appropriate warning / error levels within the Project Options dialog.
+Review these settings on the Error Reporting tab and Connection Matrix tab of the dialog respectively, to ensure that they make sense.
+Consider also enabling the Report Suppressed Violations in Messages Panel option - to make sure that any NoERC directives that have been placed on the design are still valid.

 If the creation and tracking of Engineering Change Orders (ECOs) is considered an important part of design management, it will be important to ensure the settings are correct on the ECO Generation tab of the Project Options Dialog.

-On the Options tab of the Project Options dialog, review the Netlist Options and Net Identifier Scope to ensure Nets will be labeled correctly once the design is transferred to the PCB.
-From the Layout Engineer's perspective, it is much easier to work with Nets labeled USBData rather than NetU2_37.
+On the Options tab of the Project Options dialog, review the Netlist Options and Net Identifier Scope to ensure Nets will be labelled correctly once the design is transferred to the PCB.
+From the Layout Engineer's perspective, it's much easier to work with Nets labelled USBData, rather than NetU2_37.

 Once all the final checks have been completed, the design is then ready for pushing into the PCB.
 If a PCB document does not already exist in the project, it will be necessary to create it and set up the layer stack and board outline.
 But once a PCB document has been attached to the project, it can be readily updated as necessary using the Design » Update PCB Document menu command.

-Use the following links to access additional high-level documentation associated with finalizing the schematic and preparing your design for transfer to the PCB domain:
+Use the following links to access additional high-level documentation in this area, associated with finalizing the schematic, and preparing your design for transfer to the PCB domain: